Team-on-gamejams/ggj22/README.md

 The Global Game Jam is the world's largest game jam event taking place around the world at physical locations.
 Think of it as a hackathon focused on game development.
 It is the growth of an idea that in today’s heavily connected world, we could come together, be creative, share experiences and express ourselves in a multitude of ways using video games – it is very universal.
 The weekend stirs a global creative buzz in games, while at the same time exploring the process of development, be it programming, iterative design, narrative exploration or artistic expression.
 It is all condensed into a 48 hour development cycle.
 The GGJ encourages people with all kinds of backgrounds to participate and contribute to this global spread of game development and creativity.
 [More here...](https://globalgamejam.org/about)

-# Diversifiers
- * Share the source code of your project

 # Credits
  * [Team-on](https://github.com/Team-on) - programmer
  * [Bohdan_Ukraine](LINK) - programmer